deepennyway/weavers-almanac/src/appendix/woe-woodworks.md

 The Woe Woodworks Company has produced countless items over the years.
 They may be kept, sold, inherited, stolen, buried, enshrined, or forgotten.

-Some whispers are powerful, evoking immediate and visceral reactions to even a cursory interaction with the item.
+Some whispers are powerful, evoking immediate and visceral reactions from even a cursory interaction with the item.

-Others are more subtle, with their influence felt only in dreams, or very slowly, over continuous exposure over the years.
+Others are more subtle, with their influence felt only in dreams, or felt very slowly, over continuous exposure over the years.

 Each item contains a memory that may:

-*   Compel you to do something - to sing at the window of a dying man,  to create a masterpiece that will last, to seek revenge for a wrong done, or to solve a mystery regardless of whether it was solved years ago.
+*   Compel you to do something: to sing at the window of a dying man, to create a masterpiece that will last, to seek revenge for a wrong done, or to solve a mystery regardless of whether it was solved years ago.
 *   Inspire strong emotions, like rage, despair, or terror, although you may not understand why.
 *   Invite contemplation of a life that is not yours, that you may learn something from it.

 ### Woe Woodworks Company exception clause